-Commercial fishing vessels returning from the Atlantic land surf clams, sea scallops, groundfish, lobsters, black sea bass, striped bass, croakers, seatrout, spiny dogfish, and monkfish.
+Commercial fishing vessels returning from the Atlantic land surf clams, sea scallops, conch (whelk), groundfish, lobsters, black sea bass, striped bass, croakers, seatrout, spiny dogfish, monkfish, and other seafood.

 Ocean City is also home to a number of longliners that fish for tuna, swordfish, and other pelagic species.

-In the coastal bays, watermen fish for blue crabs, hard clams, and a variety of inshore fish.
+In coastal bays, watermen fish for blue crabs, hard clams, and a variety of inshore fish.